 NLP tab, add the questions as an expression, and retrain the model.
 You can do this as much times as needed, the model will keep on improving.

-Open de debug module and select a user message in the
+Open de Debugger and select a user message in the

 To configure the translations of the secondary language message and other text, go to the